Table of Contents

 PostgreSQLTimescaleDBThe WALs are the REDO logs in PostgreSQL.
 REDO logs contain all changes that were made in the database and they are used for replication, recovery, online backup, and point-in-time recovery (PITR).
 Any changes that have not been applied to the data pages can be redone from the REDO logs.

-This step is actually not mandatory, but is extremely important for a robust replication setup, as it is necessary to avoid the main server recycling old WAL files that have not yet been applied to the replica.
+This step is not mandatory, but is extremely important for a robust replication setup, as it is necessary to avoid the main server recycling old WAL files that have not yet been applied to the replica.
 If this occurs we will need to recreate the replica from scratch.
 Enabling write-ahead logging (WAL) makes it possible to support online backup and point-in-time recovery in PostgreSQL.

 ---|---|